Cragady/Csv-Scrubber/README.md

 # Purpose

 The purpose of this little exercise is to pull data from a Microsoft Access table.
 In the end, I'll read the files back in for data analyzing.
-The anlalyzing portion will probably be ignored in this repository, and thrown in a secondary repository.
-If I am able to write it in a dynamic/generic enough way, I will include it in this repository.

 This is pretty much a barebones console application.
 It's likely to be single use, so it likely will not have any upkeep in the future.

 # Note on Test File

 The `Sales-Invoicing.csv` has been edited heavily, and a lot of information and fields deleted for privacy issues.

+# Word of Warning

+I am using specific files for this. `FileCruncher` will break the program.
+I also wrote `FileCruncher` in a way that is slightly obscured to protect data structures, although, it may not be that hard to figure out.
+The important data is hidden.
+For `FileCruncher`, you will have to reorganize the class for it to work.
+This may not be the cleanest code, but it works for me and serves it's current purpose.
+In the future, I may throw a GUI on this, and customize options for crunching the data.
+The way it is now, it will have to be changed to fit your specific use case.
+This part may come after I am satisfied with it's level of data-crunching.